 - The cut-off date for the alternate payee

 - Addressing gains and losses

 Failing to manage these issues within the context of the plan(s) and the particulars of the divorce can lead to denial of the QDRO, or even worse, to negative financial consequences further down the line.

 We Know QDROs

 It is important to understand that a QDRO can be created even after a divorce is already complete.
 Failure of your attorney to check into retirement plans and manage them correctly during your divorce can add substantial expense after the fact.
 If your attorney does seek to complete a QDRO timely, or doesn’t know what they are doing, this can create substantial financial harm later on in your life.
-Make sure you work with divorce lawyers who understand QDROs and use acturaries to protect both your rights and your wallet.
+Make sure you work with divorce lawyers who understand QDROs and use actuaries to protect both your rights and your wallet.
 Reach out to Harrisburg area family law attorneys Alexis M. Miloszewski and Jessica E Smith, today, to learn how we can help you with your QDRO and your divorce.